Brisa Carraro: 2019–2020

-Senior
+Senior gymnastics career

 2021

 Carraro turned senior in 2021.
 She returned to competition at the 2021 Pan American Championships where she helped Argentina place third as a team and individually she placed eleventh in the all-around.
 During event finals she placed sixth on uneven bars.
 Carraro ended the year competing at the South American Championships where she helped Argentina finish second as a team.
 Individually she won gold on uneven bars and placed fourth on vault.

 2022

 Brisa competed at the Pan American Championships where she helped Argentina place fifth as a team.
 Individually she placed sixth in the all-around and eighth on floor exercise.
 At the South American Games Carraro helped Argentina finish second a team.
 She finished third in the all-around behind Júlia Soares and Carolyne Pedro.
 Additionally she won silver on uneven bars and balance beam, once again behind Pedro and Soares respectively.

+Collegiate gymnastics career

+2024

+Carraro made her collegiate debut January 14th on bars against UNH.